MrE-Fog/raspberry-pi-hole-google-wifi/README.md

 # Setting up Raspberry Pi-hole DNS ad blocking on Google Wifi

-## Setting up Raspberry Pi-hole DNS ad blocking for your entire Google Wifi network and using Pi-hole as the DHCP server
+## Setting up Raspberry Pi-hole DNS ad blocking for your entire Google Wifi network by using Pi-hole as the DNS and DHCP server

 **Still working on this write up -- it is NOT complete**